AbeerVaishnav13/Qimera-keyboard/README.md

     - **For the JST 2.0 battery connector:**
         - Make sure to connect the battery connector on the bottom side of the respective PCBs (same side as the diodes, power switch, and reset switch)
         - After soldering the battery connector, you will notice jumpers similar to ones near MCU.
 These are to ensure that the battery is connected to correct polarity when you flip one of the PCBs to use it for the other half of the keyboard.
-        - Do a similar thing for connecting the jumpers near the battery connector, but this time the jumpers should be connected to the **BOTTOM side of each PCB** (the BOTTOM side being the same side with diodes, power and reset switch).
+        - Do a similar thing for connecting the jumpers near the battery connector, but this time the jumpers should be briged on the **BOTTOM side of each PCB** (the BOTTOM side being the same side with diodes, power and reset switch).

 ![](./images/qimera_pcb_jumpers.png)

 # Building and flashing ZMK firmware
 For ease of use, I'm also including my ZMK config.
-Since, I keep changing my personal config too often, so I would recommend to click on the `zmk-config-qimera` submodule and fork the repo to make your own copy of my config.
+Since, I keep changing my personal config too often, I would recommend to click on the `zmk-config-qimera` submodule and fork that repo to make your own copy of the config.

 - You can now either directly edit the config and GitHub actions will build the firmware for your config, or you can use a keymap editor tool like [this](https://nickcoutsos.github.io/keymap-editor/) and connect it with your forked repo to change the keymap.
 Once the firmware is built, it should show up in the `Actions` tab of the repo and you can download it from there.
-- Connect the left half of the keyboard, double press the reset button to put NiceNano MCU into bootloader mode, and then drag and drop the compiled UF2 firmware for the left half of the keyboard.
+- Connect the left half of the keyboard to you computer via a USB-C cable, double press the reset button to put NiceNano MCU into bootloader mode, and then drag and drop the compiled UF2 firmware for the left half of the keyboard.
 - Do the same with the right half.
-- After powering up the keyboard for the first time, click the reset button both halves simultaneously, and they should get paired to each other.
+- After powering up the keyboard for the first time, click the reset button on both halves simultaneously, and they should get paired to each other.
 - Then you can proceed to pair the keyboard through bluetooth, to whatever device you like!

-Enjoy typing on and customizing your new Qimera Keyboard! :D
+# Enjoy typing on and customizing your new Qimera Keyboard! :D